freeCodeCamp/freeCodeCamp/guide/english/css/borders/index.md

 ### Border-Radius
 The `border-radius` property allows the corners of a border to be rounded.
 This is done by providing a size for how much the border is to be rounded.
-Size can be in px or %.
+Size are commonly in px or %, but any valid CSS unit will work.
 ```css
   border-radius: 25px;
 ```